Subsidence & Hairline Cracks

 In this post we will look at the different types of cracks in walls ranging from subsidence cracks to a common hairline crack that you may see on a ceiling or plastered wall.

 We discuss which cracks you should be mindful about when buying a property (or ones that exist in your own home), the different type of cracks and what implications they may have when buying or selling a house.
+Read more about our Building Surveys, Structural Surveys and even get a Survey Quote.
 Generally, there are two main types of ground movements that can lead to structural cracks appearing in buildings.
 The below two diagrams are from The Arboricultural Association: